francistheodorecatte/signage_script/readme.md

 This Pi requires a full Rasbian setup (not the lite distro), as well as rclone, to work.
 However, the script will install and configure rclone with only a little user interaction. :)

+As of now, December 8th, 2016, the server-side script is far from finished.
+It 'works,' but I wouldn't recommend using it unless you know bash scripting really well.
+We're currently just using a manually updated smb server instead.
+We probably won't use and therefore bugfix this script until we actually put it into use.

+As a result, I don't recommend using it!

 ## Disclaimers

 If you copy this, god help you.